Source Snowflake #

 Note: All communications with Snowflake happens through port 443, the standard port for HTTPS.
 So all data is encrypted and secure with SSL by default.

-For connecting to Source Snowflake server, you can choose between two methods for an authenticated connection:- RSA key pair authentication
+For connecting to Source Snowflake server, you can choose between two methods for an authenticated connection:Basic username and password authentication #

 - Click the Account selector toolbar in the bottom of the left navigation menu.